 1. Download a South Carolina Health Care Power of Attorney Sample

-2. The Basics: What is a South Carolina Health Care Power of Attorney?
+2. What is a South Carolina Health Care Power of Attorney?

 A South Carolina Health Care Power of Attorney is a document that determines how you will be cared for in the event of an illness or injury that leaves you incapacitated.
 Additionally, this document allows you to establish an agent to make healthcare decisions on your behalf.